List of WR Committees

 OTHER COMMITTEES

 The Washington REALTOR® Awards are a wonderful opportunity to celebrate our peers for the amazing work they do on behalf of the industry, consumers and communities.
-This Task Force is a subset of the Membership Core Committee and is responsible for the review and selection of winners from a pool of awards nominations.
-This task force is also responsible for helping plan the awards ceremony (takes place at the Spring Business Conference) and making updates/edits the awards nomination and selection process each year.
+This Task Force is a subset of the Membership CORE Committee and is responsible for the review and selection of winners from a pool of awards nominations.
+This task force also helps plan the annual awards ceremony in April along with improving the nomination and selection process each year.

 TIME COMMITMENTS